LibrePhotos/react-pig/README.md

         selectable={true} // If true, it will add a selection to the top left corner handleSelection={(item) =>{}} // Allows for a custom selection handler selectedItems={selectedItems} // Array.
-Makes it possible to change the state of the selected tiles overlay={component} // Add a component to the top right corner as an overlay />
+Makes it possible to change the state of the selected tiles toprightoverlay={component} // Add a component to the top right corner as an overlay bottomleftoverlay={component} // Add a component to the bottom left corner as an overlay />
     )
   }